Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 Can You Take Sudafed and NyQuil Together?

-No, you should not take Sudafed and NyQuil together because the stimulant effect of Sudafed can react with the NyQuil antihistamine’s drowsy effect.
-Hence, some people can feel drowsiness or unexpected energized feeling.
+No, it would be best not to take Sudafed and NyQuil together because Sudafed’s stimulant effect can react with NyQuil’s antihistamine’s drowsy effect.
+Hence, some people can feel drowsiness or unexpected energized feelings.

 Can You Take Sudafed and NyQuil Together

-To treat severe allergic reactions, healthcare professionals may advise taking numerous antihistamines.
+Healthcare professionals may advise taking numerous antihistamines to treat severe allergic reactions.
 However, always read the label and avoid taking Sudafed with phenylephrine, pseudoephedrine, or decongestants.

 NyQuil, Tylenol Cold Multi-Symptom, Alka-Seltzer Plus, and Robitussin Multi-Symptom.
 A Sudafed is an over-the-counter pain reliever (Phenylephrine or Pseudoephedrine).
 Nyquil Cold Medicine (Acetaminophen, Dextromethorphan, Doxylamine, And Pseudoephedrine) is a medication that treats headaches, fever, body pains, cough, runny nose, sneezing, and sinus congestion triggered by the common cold or flu.
 Nyquil comes in a variety of ways.
 Because Nyquil has pseudoephedrine, combining the two will result in a double dose of pseudoephedrine.